Cop who grew up with murderer who escaped ‘chased him a good many times’

 Fitch is a son of the late Merritt Fitch, Hancock County’s sheriff from 1955 to 1975.
 He spent the first 18 years of his life living in what is now the Ellsworth Historical Society.
 It was once the county’s home for its sheriffs, and it had jail cells in the rear of the building.

-He has a son, Ernie Fitch, who works as a Hancock County dispatcher.
+He has a son, Erik Fitch, who works as a Hancock County dispatcher, and a son named Ernie, who is a police officer in Bucksport.
 Clark is a member of the Hancock County Board of Commissioners.

 When he heard of Nash’s escape, Clark asked Fitch if he wanted to go out looking for Nash.
 Both laughed.